DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

 - Press <kbd>F5</kbd> to start listening.
 - Refresh your browser on `http://localhost:8080`.
 - VS Code will pause execution where you need it.
   ![Breakpoint Hit](imgs/modern-wordpress-plugin-development-guide/breakpoint-hit.png)

-- You can step the execution, explore the variables etc.
+- You can step through execution and explore variables, etc.

 ## Bonus: Local AI with IntelliPHP
 PHP Tools comes with a small, local model trained specifically on PHP code.
 Think of it as **PHP Snippets on steroids** rather than a full-blown Copilot replacement for generating massive blocks of code.